lakillo/archaeology-machine-learning/CONTRIBUTING.md

 	- [classification] for [soil geochemistry]
 	- [regression] for [stable isotope analysis]

-1. **author(s)** = author(s) last name (+ et al if 3 or more authors)
+2. **author(s)** = author(s) last name (+ et al if 3 or more authors)

-2. **year** = year of publication/creation
+3. **year** = year of publication/creation

-3. **application area** = this column is important as it categorises all the data on the README. choose the overall domain of the example from the existing column values, e.g.:
+4. **application area** = this column is important as it categorises all the data on the README. choose the overall domain of the example from the existing column values, e.g.:
+	🏺 artefact analysis
-	- chemical analysis
+    	🌱 ecofact analysis
-	- natural language processing
+    	📚️ natural language processing
-	- site prospection/monitoring
+    	🛰️ remote sensing feature detection
-	- spatial predictive modelling
+    	🌏 spatial predictive modelling
-	- OR add new areas as needed (see next section)
+   	OR add new areas as needed (see next section)

-4. **data type** = the kind of data that the example uses, e.g.:
+5. **data type** = the kind of data that the example uses, e.g.: lidar visualisations
-	- lidar visualisations
-	- DEM
+	DEM
-	- english language text
+	english language text
-	- strontium
+	strontium

-5. **technique** = the name of the main machine learning model/algorithm used. use acronyms if you can to keep it short, there will be a reference section to explain them, e.g.:
+6. **technique** = the name of the main machine learning model/algorithm used. use acronyms if you can to keep it short, there will be a reference section to explain them, e.g.:
-	- R-CNN
+	R-CNN
-	- BERT
+	BERT
-	- SVM
+	SVM

-1. **paper** = link to paper if published (DOI preferred)

-	- if not published, add a relevant link for information about the example
+7. **paper** = link to paper if published (DOI preferred) if not published, add a relevant link for information about the example

-2. **code** = link to the code or model (DOI preferred)
+8. **code** = link to the code or model (DOI preferred)

-3. **data** = link to the dataset (DOI preferred)
+9. **data** = link to the dataset (DOI preferred)

 ## 🌱 adding a new application area
 If the example you're adding doesn't have its domain represented, simply enter a new value for the overall domain of the example in the application area column of the csv.